MarcinOrlowski/laravel-api-response-builder/README.md

 # API Response Builder for Laravel 5 #

-Response Builder is Laravel5's helper designed to simplify building nice, normalized and easy to consume REST API responses.
+ResponseBuilder is Laravel5's helper designed to simplify building nice, normalized and easy to consume REST API responses.